 - Scholarship Award: As part of this programme, Sussex will be providing fully-funded studentships for three cohorts of seven students.
 The first of these cohorts will started at Sussex in September 2018.
 Each successful applicant will receive a tax free stipend at Research Council rates (currently £14777 per annum), a Home/EU fee waiver and generous research and training costs.
 On completion of their PhD, our the programme alumni will be eligible to apply for one of several 12 month postdoctoral research fellowships at Sussex, available only to completing Leverhulme DSP scholars.

-- Nationality: Scholarships are available for UK and EU students.
+- Nationality: The studentships are available for UK and EU students.

-- Number of Scholarships: The University of Sussex has been awarded one of 12 Leverhulme Trust grants, totaling £1.05 million, to create a Doctoral Scholarship Programme entitled ‘From Sensation and Perception to Awareness’.
+- Number of Scholarships: The University of Sussex has been awarded one of 12 Leverhulme Trust grants, totaling £1.05 million, to create a Doctoral programme entitled ‘From Sensation and Perception to Awareness’.

 - Scholarship can be taken in the UK